 - Orange juice

-- The fatty ingredient and the acidic ingredient make a perfectly nice dressing on their own but flavors are obviously fun too!
+The fat/oil and the acidic ingredient make a perfectly nice dressing on their own but flavors are fun too!

 - Fresh herbs cilantro, basil, chives, parsley

 - Dried seasonings cumin, garlic powder

 - Canned chipotle pepper

 - Combine the fat/oil and the acidic ingredient in a 3 to 1 ratio.
 3 times more oil than acid.